Tahahmadd/Hotel-website.github.io/README.md

-# Hotel Website Using BOOTSTRAP 5
+# Hotel Website using bootstrap 5

 This repository contains the code for a responsive and visually appealing hotel website, designed to showcase hotel features, amenities, and booking information.
 The website is built with modern web technologies to provide an engaging user experience.